miguelgondu/blog_hugo/content/posts/2025-02-16/pcg-and-model-metrology.md

 To do so, the authors propose *Ehrlich functions*, a procedurally generated black box based on a Markov Decision Process (MDP) to generate a "feasibility distribution" over the space of amino acids, and a set of motifs that needs to be satisfied in the sequence.
-Both the MDP and motifs are constructed using at random based on a seed.
+Both the MDP and motifs are constructed at random.

 When I first read this paper, I felt as if I was reading a PCG article: The authors propose a _procedurally generated_ black box, which relies on randomness to create a set of conditions that need to be satisfied to _score_ a discrete sequence.